Zone

 Obviously if you already have zone geometry you dont need this.

-But if you are using Rooms, Areas, Levels as Zone you can visualize them.
+But if you are using Rooms, Areas, Levels as Zone you can visualize them in a 3D view.

 What defines an element to be within a zone ?